OSCOLA Referencing: Cases and Statutes Guide OSCOLA Referencing: Cases and Statutes Guide

 Q: What's the difference between a neutral citation and a law report citation?
 A: Neutral citations are standardised across all law reports and don't depend on which publisher you use (so they're more "neutral").
 Traditional law report citations depend on which law report the case was published in.
 If a neutral citation exists, use it because it's clearer and more durable.
 Traditional citations aren't wrong; they're just older.
 Use them for cases decided before 1999.

 Q: Can I cite unreported cases or cases from unpublished judgements?
 A: With caution.
 You need BAILII (the British and Irish Legal Information Institute) database reference or a clear source citation.
 BAILII is the main free legal database in the UK; cases cited from BAILII should include the BAILII reference.
 Unreported cases are used, but they're less authoritative than reported cases.
-Only use them if they're genuinely relevant and not overshadowed by reported authority on the same point.
+Only use them if they're truly relevant and not overshadowed by reported authority on the same point.

 Need Expert Help With Your Dissertation?